psevestre/openid-fapi/Financial_API_WD_001.md

 #### 5.2.4 Confidential Client

-In addition to the provision to the Public Client, the Confidential Client
+In addition to the provision to the Public Client except for [RFC7636] support, a Confidential Client

 * shall support the following methods to authenticate against the Token Endpoint:
     1. TLS mutual authentication [TLSM]; or